Dunked in the Deep: Production notes

-Dunked in the Deep was reworked in 1956 as Commotion on the Ocean (Shemp's final film with the team at columbia(although filmed after his death), using ample stock footage.
+Dunked in the Deep was reworked in 1956 as Commotion on the Ocean, using ample stock footage.

 The voice heard on the radio broadcast is Moe; Shemp Howard accidentally cut his hand on the lock when he rushes to the door in an effort to open it.

 Hiding microfilm in watermelons is an allusion to an actual event from the previous year.
 In 1948, Time managing editor Whittaker Chambers, a former Communist spy-turned government informer, accused Alger Hiss of being a member of the Communist Party and a spy for the Soviet Union.
 In presenting evidence against Hiss, Chambers produced the "Pumpkin Papers": five rolls of microfilm of State Department documents, which Chambers had concealed in a hollowed-out pumpkin on his Maryland farm.

 Dunked in the Deep was filmed March 29-April 1, 1949 and was actually the 126th Stooge short filmed even though it was released as the 119th.
 The first seven Stooge shorts released the following year in 1950 had already been completed before Dunked in the Deep began production.